 Diversity in Education

-The Certificate addresses diverse issues in education by social class, race/ethnicity/culture, gender, and exceptionality.
+The Certificate addresses diverse issues in education by social class, race/ethnicity/culture, gender, sexuality and exceptionality.
 Additionally, the courses define policy and practice problems associated with education and health/welfare in an increasingly pluralistic society.

 Certificate is offered at the Tampa campus.

 To learn about the application process, and to access the application, please review our application process.